 Pain can cause suffering for nursing home residents and can result in inactivity, social withdrawal, depression, and functional decline.
 That is why effective pain management is so important in improving the quality of life for residents.
+Learn about MDS 3.0 pain management in this article.

 MDS 3.0 regulations around pain management seek to assess the presence of pain, pain frequency, effect on function, intensity, management and control.